bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

         #   p_6 = 0.3475

     The distribution is skewed much more towards :math:`6`.
-If you re-run the program with :math:`B=3.5`, you'll get a uniform distribution, which is the maximum entropy distribution with the given information.
+If you re-run the program with :math:`B=3.5`, you'll get a uniform distribution, which is what we would expect from a fair die.

 .. admonition:: Example 4: Continuous probability distribution with support
     :math:`[a, b]` with :math:`b > a`.

-    This is the continuous analogue to Example 2, so we'll use differential entropy instead instead of the discrete version, and the corresponding probability constraint, where :math:`p(x)` is our density function:
+    This is the continuous analogue to Example 2, so we'll use differential entropy instead of the discrete version along with the corresponding probability constraint of summing to :math:`1` (:math:`p(x)` is our density function):

     .. math::